 • Chithra Marsh, Associate Director, is Chair of The Association of Women in Property’s North West branch, leading a programme of events, professional CPDs and networking opportunities aimed at inspiring change for women working in the property and construction industry.

 • We are one of the first professional organisations to support PLACED Academy, a new programme aimed at inspiring the next generation of place makers from the North West.
-The Academy allows students in Years 10, 11 and 12 the opportunity to work alongside industry professionals to gain a real career insight.
+The Academy allows students in Years 10, 11 and 12 the opportunity to work alongside industry professionals to gain real career insight.

 • We are involved in Regeneration Brainery, a five-day programme that allows young people to see how varied careers in the property industry can be through engaging in group projects, talks from mentors, office and sites visits.